kubernetes-sigs/kustomize/examples/wordpress/README.md

-# Demo: WordPress
+# Demo: Injecting k8s runtime data into containers

-In this tutorial, you will learn - how to use `kustomize` to declare a variable reference and substitute it in container's command.
+In this tutorial, you will learn how to use `kustomize` to declare a variable reference and substitute it in container's command.

-In the WordPress example, we want
+To run WordPress, it's necessary to

-- to connect WordPress with a MySQL database
+- connect WordPress with a MySQL database
 - access the service name of MySQL database from WordPress container

 First make a place to work: